juju/docs/src/en/config-LXC.md

 `juju-<series>-template`, so for a precise image, the name is `juju-precise-template`.
 Do not modify or start this image while a local provider environment is running because you cannot clone a running lxc machine.

-## Caveats

-There are several special circumstances tied to the local provider, given it's development focused nature.
-These are outlined below.

-### juju debug-log

-There is currently a [bug](https://launchpad.net/bugs/1202682) which prevents `juju debug-log` from working as expected.
-However, the logs for juju are still available for review outside of `juju debug-log`.
-First, find out what the name of your environment is by running `juju switch`.
-If you're using the default `environments.yaml` you'll find this be `local`.
-All log files for the local provider are stored in `~/.juju/<environment>/log`, as such you can duplicate the functionality of `juju debug-log` using the following (assuming your current environment is "local"):

-    tail -f ~/.juju/local/log/unit-*.log